How much does a Walt Disney World holiday cost?

 - Animal Kingdom: Satu’li Canteen and Yak & Yeti

 In Epcot, both Katsura Grill and Via Napoli have plates that can be shared, including the humongous Mezzo Metro pizza at Via Napoli.
 Sci-Fi Dine-In Theater can be a fun change-up at Hollywood Studios for not much more money.
-Satu’li Canteen in Animal Kingdom made our list of best restaurants at Disney World; it’s really hard to go wrong there.
-The budget includes purchasing some snacks in the park, but it’s still a good idea to consider packing some snacks in a backpack, as the price of Disney treats can put a dent in your wallet quickly.
+Satu’li Canteen in Animal Kingdom made our list of best restaurants at Disney World; it’s tough to go wrong there.
+The budget includes purchasing some snacks in the park, but it’s still a good idea to consider packing snacks in a backpack, as the price of Disney treats can put a dent in your wallet quickly.

-Total food cost: $809.42
+Total food cost: $875.36 (£642)

 Parking, transportation and souvenirs

 Even on a moderate budget, Disney’s Magical Express can make a ton of sense.
 What you might sacrifice in time you make up in savings.
-A ride from the airport to Disney World can easily set you back about $100.
+A ride from the airport to Disney World can easily set you back about $100 (£73).
 If you’re taking Magical Express you won’t have to worry about parking costs.
-If you rent a car instead, plan on $20 per day to park your car at Coronado Springs.
+If you rent a car instead, plan on $20 (£14) per day to park your car at Coronado Springs.

-Total parking, transportation and souvenirs cost: $230
+Total parking, transportation and souvenirs cost: $230 (£168)

 Cost for a Disney World family trip on a moderate budget: $4,800 (£3,524)to $5,200 (£3,818).

 Disney World on a luxury budget

-My high-end Disney World budget includes ample amounts of convenience and character time and might even have enough space for one of those really expensive “gotta have it” souvenirs.
+My high-end Disney World budget includes ample convenience and character time and might even have enough space for one of those really expensive “gotta have it” souvenirs.
 The luxury budget comes in at $8,500 (£6,237) to $9,300 (£6,826), with a bit more of a range on pricing due to the pandemic.
-A big chunk of that is spent in lodging.
+A big chunk of that is spent on lodging.
 Let’s dig in:

 Deluxe resorts are some of the best that Disney has to offer.
 For families with children, the Magic Kingdom is the place where so many Disney memories are made.
-The “Monorail resorts” — Disney’s Contemporary Resort, Grand Floridian Resort & Spa and Polynesian Village Resort — are only a short train ride from the Magic Kingdom (and a quick transfer to EPCOT), and consistently in high demand.
+The “Monorail resorts” — Disney’s Contemporary Resort, Grand Floridian Resort & Spa and Polynesian Village Resort — are only a short monorail ride from the Magic Kingdom (as well a quick transfer to Epcot), and consistently in high demand.

 One way to have deluxe accommodations at a friendlier price is to rent Disney Vacation Club points from a member.
 Not familiar?
-Don’t worry, we’ve got you covered.
+Don’t worry; we’ve got you covered.

 Total lodging cost: $4,000 (£2,936) to $4,800 (£3,524)

-Total park tickets cost: $1,972.96
+Total park tickets cost: $2,318.50 (£1,701)

-There are some really awesome dining experiences at Disney World that many people overlook.
-After all, with the roller coasters, princesses, fairy tales and far away lands, the last thing on some people’s mind’s is a great meal (plus, most kids won’t sit still long enough for a great dinner).
+There are some incredible dining experiences at Disney World that many people overlook.
+After all, with the roller coasters, princesses, fairy tales and faraway lands, the last thing on some people’s minds is a great meal (plus, most kids won’t sit still long enough for a great dinner).
 Disney does a pretty good job of weaving these together.

 - Magic Kingdom: Cinderella’s Royal Table for dinner and Jungle Navigation Co.
 LTD Skipper Canteen (You’ll still only catch a brief sighting of Cinderella at Royal Table).

 - Animal Kingdom: Satu’li Canteen and Tiffins